-If you have a loved one in recovery, you may be unsure of what you should or shouldn’t do with them on the Fourth of July, especially if they’re in early recovery.
+If you have a loved one or family member in recovery, you may be unsure of what you should or shouldn’t do with them on the Fourth of July, especially if they’re in early recovery.

 How addiction and relationships work together can play a vital role in recovery, so it’s important to be supportive while also allowing the sober person to have their own journey.